As the days get cooler, we alternate a batch of our easiest ever Thai Curry recipe found below and our homemade Mexican Vegetable soup.

 Unlike most cauliflower soup recipes, this one is also dairy free.
 It’s simple, incredibly flavorful, slightly rich but not crazily so.

-And it is loaded with vegetables.
+This Easiest Ever Thai Curry Recipe is loaded with vegetables.
 We just can’t get enough of it over here.

 For those of you with food allergies and food sensitivities, it’s helpful to know this recipe meets the following dietary restrictions: